 Lab Chemical Spill Kits

-Lab chemical spill kits are distributed by RMS.
+Lab chemical spill kits are distributed by EHS.
 These contain two absorbent gray pads, nitrile gloves, Ziploc bags, waste tags, "Do NOT Enter" sign, and instructions for use.
+Each pad can absorb up to 1 liter of liquid, depending on the chemical.
 The kit must be kept full and in clear view at all times, and all laboratory workers must be trained in its proper use.
-To request a kit please email email@example.com.
+To request a kit please email firstname.lastname@example.org.

 Petroleum Spill Supplies